 This module comprises the mathematical knowledge and skills which are necessary to underpin the general engineering science that is assumed to be essential for most engineering graduates.
 The course will provide insight to understand and analyse the engineering problems scientifically based on Mathematics.
-Topics include an introduction to Laplace transforms, properties of Laplace transforms, inverse Laplace transforms, solution of differential equations using Laplace transforms, solution of simultaneous differential equations using Laplace transforms, numerical solutions of differential equations, introduction to partial differential equations, second-order differential equations, introduction to partial differential equations, Fourier series for periodic functions of period 2π and Fourier series of non-periodic functions over period 2π .
+Topics include an introduction to Laplace transforms, properties of Laplace transforms, inverse Laplace transforms, solution of differential equations using Laplace transforms, solution of simultaneous differential equations using Laplace transforms, numerical solutions of differential equations, second-order differential equations, introduction to partial differential equations (PDEs), Poisson's and Laplace's equations, potential, heat and wave equations, Fourier series for periodic functions of period $2\pi$ and Fourier series of non-periodic functions over period $2\pi$ .